mlpack/mlpack/doc/user/core/trees/mean_split_kdtree.md

     << std::endl;

 // Recurse in a depth-first manner.
 Count both the total number of leaves, and
-// the number of leaves with less than 10 points. size_t leafCount = 0;
+// the number of leaves with fewer than 10 points. size_t leafCount = 0;
 size_t totalLeafCount = 0;
 std::stack<TreeType*> stack;